G-Oelgaard/Spatial_final_assignment/README.md

 ## ------ DATA ------
-This script main utilises two datasets.
+This script mainly utilises two datasets.

 **Cli**matological Database for the **W**orld's **Oc**eans**, or **CLIWOC** for short, contains ca. 287.000 different logbook entries across 8 nations from 1662-1855.
 However, that vast majority of these are from british, dutch, french and spanish ships from 1750-1850, and the script will filter out all other nations.
+The original EU-funded project was created in the early 2000's as a cooperation across a range of different unversities.
+Although it was intended to be used to, as the name might suggest, map and research climatological behavior and changes, it has since been used for a wide range of different purposes.
+AS onnen could expect from a project created in the early 2000's,

+**GlobCurrent** provided that files needed to create the currents raster.
+While the original files had

 ## ------ REPO STRUCTURE ------
 "src" FOLDER: